SakibAhmedShuva/exploring-phi-4-gguf-with-llama-cpp/README.md

 ## License

-This project is intended for demonstration and experimentation.
-If you adapt or distribute it, please consider an appropriate open-source license (e.g., MIT License).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.